JohnKazucki/JD-Miter-Box/README.md

 # Miter Box

 MB is a set of tools designed to make accurate polymodelling quicker and easier. <br />
-It is currently developed for Blender 3.3.2, but normally should work on any recent version. <br />
+It is currently developed for Blender 3.3.2, but should work for any newer version too. <br />

 ![](https://github.com/JohnKazucki/JD-Miter-Box/blob/main/git_resources/MiterBox%20-%20Align%20Edge%20-%20Slide.gif) <br />